top of page

 With a nearly full house at Tel Aviv's Opera House, the Tel Aviv Performing Arts Center, an extraordinary chorus, the original production's set, costumes and lights, if it weren't for the everyday clothes of the orchestra's musicians you couldn't tell this was the dress rehearsal.
 Though all this should've been said about the soloists, other than Israeli Hila Baggio who played Lucia these elements were the most impressive in this production.

-The cast includes mostly men in this opera, which made it even more evident when some of them weren't as amazing as expected.
-While Italian tenor Salvatore Cordella who played Edgardo was brilliant in each of his scenes with presenting both his vocal and acting large ranges and doing so with a strong voice, others failed to do the same in either one or all of these factors among others.
 Whether it was Israeli tenor Joseph Aridan who played Arturo as both his singing was hardly heard and his acting was at times confusing, or Russian bass-baritone Vladimir Braun who even though his singing was clear and fluent seemed both distant and heavy in his portrayal of the pastor, Raimondo.
 Reprising their roles from the 2012 production, both Israeli tenor Guy Mannheim as Normano and Romanian baritone Ionut Pascu as Enrico were very convincing in their roles but they didn't fully manage to use their voices as it was quite a challenge to hear them, Mannheim more than Pascu, especially when they were backed by the chorus.
 Pascu also struggled during the faster notes to keep up with the orchestra's tempo.<

 Speaking of the incomparable Israeli Opera Chorus, led by chorus master Ethan Schmeisser, other than not seeming full of horror even though following the pastor's announcement about Lucia murdering her husband Arturo they inform that they are, their superbly united singing, voice control and surprising acting abilities created an unbelievable experience.
 With a chorus such as this it could only be fitting to accompany it by the precise, soft and mesmerizing Israel Symphony Orchestra Rishon LeZion, conducted by Daniele Callegari.